 - Conduct negotiations and respond to correspondence from the insurer

-- Engage in ADR methods to resolve your claim like the appraisal process, arbitration or mediation
+- Engage in ADR methods to resolve your claim like the appraisal process or mediation

 - File a lawsuit for bad faith and breach of contract